Grade Level: 10 (9-10)

 Discussion Questions: Ask students the following questions:

-- In order for a rocket to fly, what must happen with respect to the forces involved?
+- In order for a rocket to launch, what must happen with respect to the forces involved?
 (Answer: The thrust force must be greater than the rocket's weight.)

 Lesson Summary Assessment